We all want our homes and family to be safe. However, we often tend to believe that bad things happen to others but not to us.

 7. What Are the Trends?
 Burglary Statistics From 1990 to the Present

-Although the trend is actually favorable, the burglary rate in the U.S. is still pretty high comparing to some European countries.
+Although the trend is actually favorable, the burglary rate in the U.S. is still pretty high compared to some European countries.
 So there’s still room for improvement.

 If you’re more of a visual type, you can clearly see the downward trend in burglary rates on the graph below: